 The Edna Valley

-The Edna Valley is a federally approved AVA that runs from the edge of San Luis Obispo southeast where it adjoins the Arroyo Grande Valley.
-Winegrowing began in the valley in the 1970s, and there are currently more than 3,000 acres producing, with chardonnay and pinot noir most widely planted.
-Weather conditions are more extreme than the Arroyo Grande Valley, with colder temperatures in the winter, higher winds in the spring and warmer days in the late summer.
-Soils are diverse and range from heavy clays on the valley floor to thin sandstone and sandy clay loams on the hillsides and almost pure sand in the southwestern part of the valley, adjacent to Corbett Canyon Road.
+The Edna Valley is a federally approved AVA that runs from the edge of San Luis Obispo southeast, where it adjoins the Arroyo Grande Valley.
+Winegrowing began in the Edna Valley in the 1970s, and there are nearly 3,000 acres producing, with Chardonnay and Pinot Noir most widely planted.
+Weather conditions are more extreme than in the Arroyo Grande Valley, with colder temperatures in the winter, higher winds in the spring and warmer days in the late summer.
+Soils are diverse and range from heavy calcareous clays on the valley floor to thin sandstone, sandy clay loams on the hillsides and almost pure sand in the southwestern part of the valley, adjacent to Corbett Canyon Road.

 Stone Corral Vineyard

 Brian Talley’s vision to establish a cooperative vineyard was realized when he planted the Stone Corral Vineyard with local winemakers Stephen Ross Dooley and Don Othman in 2001.
 Each vintage results in the production of three distinct Stone Corral Vineyard bottlings from Talley Vineyards, Stephen Ross Wine Cellars, and the Kynsi Winery.
 These are often the most highly regarded Pinot Noirs produced in the Edna Valley.

 The 27-acre vineyard, located in the southwestern part of the Edna Valley, just four miles from the ocean, is planted entirely to Pinot Noir.
 The sandy soils of the site produce elegant wines with plush texture and dark color.
 The vineyard gets its name from the Corral de Piedra (Stone Corral in Spanish), the name of the original Spanish land grant that covered much of the Edna Valley, including this vineyard site.